suprimnakarmi/suprimnakarmi/README.md

 of experience in research, I have published 2 journal papers, 2 conference papers, and a book.
 My research interest includes Active Learning, Machine Learning, Computer Vision, Reinforcement Learning, and the application of Artificial Intelligence (AI) in tackling challenges that impact large and diverse populations.
-In my master's thesis, I built a stream-based Active Learning framework that is suitable for mass screening with limited data. p>
+In my master's thesis, I built a stream-based Active Learning framework that is suitable for mass screening with limited data. </p>
 - 🔭 I’m currently working on **Active Learning**

 - 🌱 I’m currently learning **MLops**